Grimblewald/Neural-networks-for-microplastic-fourier-transform-infrared-spectroscopy-data/README.md

 # Neural Networks for Microplastic Fourier Transform Infrared Spectroscopy Data

 This repository provides code for training artificial neural networks, with a specific focus on models that support automated classification of Fourier Transform Infrared (FTIR) spectroscopic data related to microplastics.
-The model showcased in this work allows practitioners to partition FTIR data from environmental microplastics like in this gif.
+The gif below this line (it is a large file, you might need to wait a few moments) showcases the outputt space dimensionally reduced to 3 components using t-SNE.
+Note that lack of clear decision boundaries comes from the colouring of points being based on human labels, not model predictions, where when human and model labels disagree, the model tends to be correct.

 ![3 component tsne gif](https://github.com/Grimblewald/Neural-networks-for-microplastic-fourier-transform-infrared-spectroscopy-data/blob/main/tsne_3d2.gif?raw=true)